 What is Data Freshness?
-Definition and Examples
+Definition, Examples, and Best Practices

 If you care about whether your business succeeds or fails, you should care about data freshness.
 Fresh data is important because it has a huge impact on your bottom line.
 Unfortunately, that impact often goes undetected—until it’s too late.

 Say your business uses data for operational purposes, and your data is stale, you could inadvertently send a discount code to a cohort of customers who already purchased your solution, inviting them to demand the same deal terms, costing you thousands of dollars.

 If your business uses data for decision-making purposes, on the other hand, and your data is stale, you could underreport your return on ad spend, causing you to withdraw an investment that is actually paying dividends in reality.

 Now that you know why data freshness matters, let’s dive into exactly what it means.
 In this blog post, you’ll find a definition, examples, and four methods for measuring data freshness.